 On the Instances page, click Create Standard Pay-as-you-go Instance.

-In the Basic Instance Configuration step, configure the following parameters and click Next.
+In the Basic Instance Configuration step, configure the parameters based on the following table and click Next.

 Parameter